jtablesaw/tablesaw/CONTRIBUTING.md

 4. Implement your feature or fix the bug and push the results to your fork
 5. Send us a pull request.

+You can find more info about [creating a fork](https://help.github.com/articles/fork-a-repo/) and [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) in the GitHub help articles.
 Our maintainers will review your pull request as soon as we can.
 You can find our project at Github:

 https://github.com/jtablesaw/tablesaw